-- Sometimes I add a pinch of cinnamon.
+- Variations: You can add ¼ teaspoon of vanilla extract and/or a pinch of cinnamon.

 When the blueberries become very soft and start to burst, remove the saucepan from the heat.